-The Department of Microbiology and Cell Biology hosts premier laboratories that are catalyzing breakthroughs in infectious disease, cell biology, neuroscience and environmental microbiology.
-This is best demonstrated by the sustained success of our faculty in competing nationally for grant funding, publishing high-impact papers and providing cutting-edge training and mentorship for our graduate students.
+The Department of Microbiology and Cell Biology hosts premier laboratories researching infectious disease, cell biology, neuroscience and environmental microbiology.
+This is demonstrated by the sustained success of our faculty in competing for grant funding, publishing high-impact papers and providing cutting-edge training and mentorship for graduate students.

 Funding comes from a range of sources such as the NIH, USDA, NSF, DoE, NASA and Montana Agricultural Experimental Station (MAES), among others.
 In addition, faculty have demonstrated success in acquiring funding from private sources such as the Bill and Melinda Gates Foundation and the W.M.
 Keck Foundation.

 There are two mechanisms of acceptance to the MCB Ph.D. program: direct and rotation.
 Direct admits identify a mentor who agrees to support the student and no rotations are required.
-The rotation option is highly competitive, and students selected have the opportunity to rotate through three laboratories.
-Following these rotations, the student (with mentor approval) selects a laboratory in which to conduct their graduate research.
-For our M.S. degrees there is only one option, direct admittance to a laboratory.
+The rotation option is highly competitive, and students selected rotate through three laboratories before selecting one in which to conduct their research.
+For our M.S. degrees there is only one option, direct admittance.
 Please visit the MCB Program Application Information page for more details.